 Veterinary chemical use records

-Farmers are required to keep certain records when treating stock animals with a veterinary chemical product that:
+Farmers are required to keep certain records when treating stock animals with a veterinary chemical product that is:

-- is classified as a 'Prescription animal remedy' (Schedule 4 Poison)
+- classified as a 'Prescription animal remedy' (Schedule 4 Poison)

-- any animal health product which has a withholding period (WHP) or
+- an animal health product that has a withholding period (WHP), or

-Note that "stock" under the act refers to all animals that are used to produce food, or are used as food for humans, and includes bees, fish and birds.
+Under the Agricultural and Veterinary Chemicals (Control of Use) Act 1992, stock is all animals that are used to produce food or are used as food for humans.
+It includes bees, fish and birds.

-The following records must be made within 48 hours of using a veterinary chemical product and kept for a period of two years from the date of use:
+The following records must be made within 48 hours of using a veterinary chemical product:

 - product trade name